-For this new project, Artissima has taken inspiration from one of the most innovative experiences in 1960s Torino, a moment of great artistic vitality: the Deposito d’Arte Presente (1967–68).
-A place of production and display of works by emerging artists organised by Marcello Levi (1922–2014), the Deposito – in the words of the scholar Robert Lumley – was “an extemporaneous, non-permanent collection … a space for the present, for a type of art connected to the hic et nunc and stripped of any sacred character.”
+For this new project Artissima looks back at one of the most innovative initiatives of Torino in the 1960s, when the city was one of the international capitals of artistic research: the Deposito d’Arte Presente (1967–68).
+A place of production and display of the works of emerging artists organised by Gian Enzo Sperone, the Deposito, in the words of the historian Robert Lumley, was “an extemporaneous, non-permanent collection … a space for the present, for a type of art connected to the hic et nunc and stripped of any sacred character”.

 Artissima organises a large-scale thematic exhibition at the Oval pavilion that celebrates the great public collections of Torino and its region.
 For the first time in 2016, the show combines both art works from major museums and foundations and loans from important private collections.
 The result is a unique exhibition titled In Mostra, in which Piemonte’s commitment to collecting at the highest international level is displayed.
 Curated this year by Simone Menegoi, the project, entitled ‘corpo.gesto.postura’ (‘body.gesture.posture.’), focuses on the human figure and the exploration of the body in art.
 The selection includes sculptures and videos, paintings and photographs, performances and drawings from the nineteenth century to the present.
 Some works evoke a dialogue between statues and living bodies, while others relate the artistic representation and evocation of the body.